Unidata/netcdf-java/docs/userguide/src/site/pages/featuretypes/GridDatasets.md

 ### Using a GridDataset

-Once you have a GridDataset, you can get the grids and their associated coordinate systems:
+Once you have a `GridDataset`, you can get the grids and their associated coordinate systems:

 {% capture rmd %}
 {% includecodeblock netcdf-java&docs/userguide/src/test/java/examples/featuretypes/GridDatasetsTutorial.java&usingGridDataset %}
 {% endcapture %}
 {{ rmd | markdownify }}

 A `GridCoordinateSystem` wraps a georeferencing coordinate system.
-It always has 1D or 2D XHoriz and YHoriz axes, and optionally 1D vertical and 1D or 2D time axes.
-The XHoriz/YHoriz axes will be lat/lon if `isLatLon()` is true, otherwise they will be GeoX,GeoY with an appropriate Projection.
-The `getBoundingBox()` method returns a bounding box from the XHoriz/YHoriz corner points.
+It always has 1D or 2D `XHoriz` and `YHoriz` axes, and optionally 1D vertical and 1D or 2D time axes.
+The `XHoriz/YHoriz` axes will be lat/lon if `isLatLon()` is true, otherwise they will be `GeoX,GeoY` with an appropriate `Projection`.
+The `getBoundingBox()` method returns a bounding box from the `XHoriz/YHoriz` corner points.
 The `getLatLonBoundingBox()` method returns the smallest lat/lon bounding box that contains `getBoundingBox()`.

 You can use the `GridCoordinateSystem` to find the indices and coordinates of the 2D grid from the (x,y) projection point: